 In keeping with that concept, the Court of Federal Claims has explained that the statutory framework that provides for finality in the court-martial process "is not affected by the subsequent filing of a writ of error coram nobis."
 MacLean v.
 United States, 67 Fed.
 Cl.
 14, 21 (2005).
 Likewise, the availability of a collateral review through Article 69 review does not affect the finality of courts-martial convictions.
 Such reasoning matches other federal courts' understanding of finality.
 As explained by the Third Circuit, "[a] petition for a writ of habeas corpus is a collateral attack on a conviction, which does not negate finality.
 Finality would be negated . . . only if [a] conviction was overturned as a result of the habeas petition."
-Reyes v.
+Reves v.
 AG of the United States, 514 F. App'x 129, 132 (3d Cir.
 2013) (unpub. op.) (citations omitted).
-The Third Circuit has also noted an understanding among circuits that the pendency of collateral motions "does not vitiate finality, unless and until [] convictions are overturned as a result of th[ose]
+The Third Circuit has also noted an understanding among circuits that the pendency of collateral motions "does not vitiate finality, unless and until [] convictions are overturned as a result of th[ose] collateral motions."

-collateral motions."
 Rojas Paredes v.
 AG of the United States, 528 F.3d 196, 198-99 (3d Cir.
 2008).
 Following this logic, the possibility or pendency of Article 69 review does not negate the finality of a court-martial conviction, unless and until TJAG or a CCA acts to disturb the findings or sentence.

-- 3. Applying the FY 23 Article 66 amendments to Appellant would have a "retroactive effect." - A. Reopening a final judgment is a "retroactive effect" that implicates Landgraf.
+3. Applying the FY23 Article 66 amendments to Appellant would have a "retroactive effect."

+A. Reopening a final judgment for new direct appellate review is a "retroactive effect" that implicates Landgraf.

-All of the above leads to one conclusion - direct appellate review of Appellant's court-martial was final well before the passage of the FY 23 NDAA amendments.
-And even if Article 69 could be considered an additional marker of finality, that does not change the fact that, at the very least, the FY 23 NDAA amendments would disrupt finality as defined in Article 57(c).
+The above leads to one conclusion - direct appellate review of Appellant's court-martial was final well before the passage of the FY23 NDAA amendments.
+And even if Article 69 could be considered an additional marker of finality, that does not change the fact that, at the very least, the FY23 NDAA amendments would disrupt finality as defined in Article 57(c).
 Where a "final judgment as to the legality of the proceedings" once existed, it would exist no more.
-Thus, any statutory amendment that sought to disturb the Article 57(c) concept of finality by reopening direct appellate review would implicate Landgraf, irrespective of Article 69 congressional intent.
-Cf. Hernandez-Rodriguez v.
-Pasquarell, 118 F.3d 1034; 1042 (5th Cir.
-1997) (citing Landgraf, 511 U.S. at 280).
+Appellant would go from having access only to the possibility of collateral review to having another chance for full direct appellate review.
+That is a retroactive effect.
+Thus, any statutory amendment that sought to disturb the Article 57(c) concept of finality by reopening direct appellate review would implicate Landgraf, irrespective of Article 69